luctiemessen/luctiemessen.github.io/src/pages/blog/redesign-setting-the-scale-in-css.md

 ```

 I'm happy with how my scale is now fluid and works in almost every viewport.
 I might make some adjustments in some viewports when I don't like how it pans out and I'll probably do that within some media queries.
 But for now this is it!

+## Closing remarks
+This closes off the three-piece on redesigning my site.
+I learned a lot from properly describing the process and also learned a lot along the way.
+I'm happy with the result and also happy this series is finished so I can write about other things onwards.